 Nature is constantly shifting and not just with the normal seasonal changes these days.
 This early fall, I would certainly welcome some quiet green time on my morning walks in Menotomy Rocks Park (Arlington, Massachusetts, USA), but nature had its own ideas.
 After abundant rain all summer, amazing fungi were popping up everywhere and calling out to have their portraits taken.
-In the last photo below, I was able to capture spores falling from a cluster.
+In the last photo below, the lighting was perfect to capture falling spores.

 For those interested in learning more, Merlin Sheldrake’s, Entangled Life; How Fungi Make Our Worlds, Change Our Minds & Shape Our Futures seems destined to become a modern classic with its vivid descriptions and wonderful stories.
-His ability to convey his appreciation of the finely tuned relationships in the network of life that supports us all seems highly relevant in these times when that understanding is so badly needed.
+His ability to convey his appreciation of the finely tuned relationships in the network of life seems highly relevant in our times when that understanding is so badly needed.

 Seven days after his birth, when the Buddha’s mother knew she was dying, she entrusted her precious son to her sister, Mahaprajapati.
 You might think that raising the Buddha from an infant would be enough to make Mahaprajapati a figure of interest.
 But, in fact, very little information about her was available until Shambhala published The Woman Who Raised the Buddha; The Extraordinary Life of Mahaprajapati by Wendy Garling (photo by Jeff Klein above, her bio is below).